-American Horror Story: Murder House aired in 2011.
-Season 1 earned positive reviews from television critics and viewers alike.
+American Horror Story: Murder House aired in 2011. (same year Mac Miller’s debut studio album Blue Side Park came out) Season 1 earned positive reviews from television critics and viewers alike.
 Murder House went on to become an eligible nominee at The 69th Golden Globes, The 64th Primetime Emmy Awards & The 18th Annual Screen Actors Guild Awards.
-Jessica Lange ultimately won the most awards under “Best Supporting Actress In A Drama Series.”
+Jessica Lange ultimately won the most awards under “Best Supporting Actress in a Drama Series.”

 The following review contains no important SPOILERS.
 Feel free to read this non-spoiler article if you’ve never had a chance to watch every single entry.

 Positive: Evan Peters, Connie Britton, Dylan McDermott, Taissa Farmiga, Lily Rabe, Frances Conroy, Zachary Quinto, Kate Mara, Denis O’Hare, Morris Chestnut, & Jessica Lange all did an outstanding job for their respective performances.

 A man named Harvey with half of his face disfigured, is an obvious reference to Batman villain, Harvey Dent/Two-Face.
 Batman: Arkham City came out around the same time AHS first aired.